An improved lower bound for multicolor Ramsey numbers and the half-multiplicity Ramsey number problem: Additional estimates on

-If we let $v$ be a vertex attaining this maximum and $G_1$ the subgraph of $G$ consisting of vertices connected to $v$ by an edge, then $G_1$ has no clique of size $t-1$, so the probability that $s$ vertices sampled uniformly at random from $G_1$ form a clique is at least $ \mathbb P(s, t-1)$.
-Since $s$ random elements of $G$ have a $x^s$ probability of all lying in $G_1$, and conditionally on lying in $G_1$, are uniformly distributed in $G_1$, it follows that the probability that $s$ random elements of $G$ form an independent set is at least $x^s \mathbb P(s,t-1)$.
+If we let $v$ be a vertex of maximal degree and $G_1$ the subgraph of $G$ consisting of vertices connected to $v$ by an edge, then $G_1$ has no clique of size $t-1$, so the probability that $s$ vertices sampled uniformly at random from $G_1$ form a clique is at least $ c_{s, t-1}$.
+Since $s$ random elements of $G$ have a $x^s$ probability of all lying in $G_1$, and conditionally on lying in $G_1$, are uniformly distributed in $G_1$, it follows that the probability that $s$ random elements of $G$ form an independent set is at least $x^s c_{s,t-1}$.

-Let us next show that the probability that $s$ random elements $v_1,\dots,v_s$ of $G$ form an independent set is at least $(1-x)^{s-1} \mathbb P ( s-1,t)$.
+Let us next show that the probability that $s$ random elements $v_1,\dots,v_s$ of $G$ form an independent set is at least $(1-x)^{s-1} c_{s-1,t}$.
 In fact we will show this for $v_1$ arbitrary and $v_2,\dots, v_s$ uniformly random.
 Let $G_2$ be the subgraph of $G$ consisting of vertices not connected to $v_1$ by an edge, including $v_1$.
 By the definition of $x$, $|G_2| \geq (1-x)|G|$ and so the probability that $v_2,\dots, v_s$ lie in $G_2$ is at least $(1-x)^{s-1}$.
-Conditionally on this, they are uniformly distributed in $G_2$, which has no clique of size $t$, so the conditional probability that they form an independent set is at least $\mathbb P(s-1,t)$, and because none has an edge to $v_1$, they form an independent set with $v_1$ as well, with probability at least $(1-x)^{s-1}\mathbb P(s-1,t)$.
+Conditionally on this, they are uniformly distributed in $G_2$, which has no clique of size $t$, so the conditional probability that they form an independent set is at least $c_{s-1,t}$, and because none has an edge to $v_1$, they form an independent set with $v_1$ as well, with probability at least $(1-x)^{s-1}c_{s-1,t}$.

-Thus, for some $x$, the probability that $s$ vertices in $G$ form an independent set is at least $ \max ( x^s \mathbb P(s,t-1) , (1-x)^{s-1} \mathbb P(s-1,t) )$, and it follows that the probability is at least $ \min_{ x \in [0,1]} ( \max ( x^s \mathbb P(s,t-1) , (1-x)^{s-1} \mathbb P(s-1,t) ))$, as desired. \end{proof}
+Thus, for some $x$, the probability that $s$ vertices in $G$ form an independent set is at least $ \max ( x^s c_{s,t-1} , (1-x)^{s-1} c_{s-1,t} )$, and it follows that the probability is at least $ \min_{ x \in [0,1]} ( \max ( x^s c_{s,t-1} , (1-x)^{s-1} c_{s-1,t} ))$, as desired. \end{proof}

 Let $N(s,t)$ be the unique function that satisfies $N(s,t)=1$ if $s=1$ or $t=2$ and if $s>1$ and $t>2$.

 \begin{lemma} We have \end{lemma}